Updated on 2024-06-27 GMT+08:00

 Billing Items of SFS Turbo

 The default billing mode is pay-per-use.
 With this billing mode, you are billed based on the storage capacity that you select (instead of the used capacity) and the amount of time that you use the capacity.
 Usage duration is calculated at the top of every hour.
-A duration of less than one hour is rounded up to an hour.
+Any usage period of less than an hour is rounded up to an hour.
 For details about SFS billing, see Table 2.

 Table 2 SFS Turbo billing